 Over a medium heat, melt the butter in a cast iron frying pan.
 Make sure it also coats the sides of the pan.

-Add the apples, brown sugar, lemon juice and cinnamon to the melted butter.
+Add the apple, pear, brown sugar, lemon juice and cinnamon to the melted butter.

 Cook, stirring occasionally, for about 10 minutes, until the fruit is soft and caramelized.